openneuropet/PET2BIDS/code/matlab/Readme.md

 ## Dependencies

-We use the jsonwrite function available with the [BIDS matlab tools](https://github.com/bids-standard/bids-matlab/blob/dev/%2Bbids/%2Butil/jsonwrite.m) and-or [json.io](https://github.com/gllmflndn/JSONio).
-Please download one of there toolbox and set it up in your path.
+We use the [niftiwrite](https://se.mathworks.com/help/images/ref/niftiwrite.html) from the Matlab image processing toolbox.
+The jsonwrite function is distributed here, taken from [json.io](https://github.com/gllmflndn/JSONio).

 ## Configuration